arantius/tranquil-initramfs/README.txt

 Please have the following installed:

-- Kernel
+- Linux Kernel with CONFIG_PREEMPT, CONFIG_PREEMPT_VOLUNTARY disabled, and ZLIB_INFLATE, ZLIB_DEFLATE enabled.
 - SPL
-- ZFS with static-libs flag
+- ZFS
 - Busybox with static flag
 - cpio

-I can't remember any other apps atm.
-Also make sure you have a supporting bootloader.
-I'm using GRUB 2.00~beta3.
+- GRUB 2.00_beta3 or later, or a bootloader that supports ZFS.

 This script and applications have been tested only on Gentoo Linux.
-It should work in other linuxes as well.
+It should work on other distros as well.